 The Paris Agreement

 Climate change is a global emergency that goes beyond national borders.
-It is an issue that requires coordinated solutions at all levels and international cooperation to help countries move toward a low-carbon economy.
+It is an issue that requires international cooperation and coordinated solutions at all levels.

-To tackle climate change and its negative impacts, 197 countries adopted the Paris Agreement at the COP21 in Paris on 12 December 2015.
-Entered into force less than a year later, the deal aims to substantially reduce global greenhouse gas emissions and to limit the global temperature increase in this century to 2 degrees Celsius while pursuing means to limit the increase even further to 1.5 degrees.
+substantially reduce global greenhouse gas emissions to limit the global temperature increase in this century to 2 degrees Celsius while pursuing efforts to limit the increase even further to 1.5 degrees;

 Key elements of the